rubyomr-preview/rubyomr-preview/README.md

 * ClefOS 7.1 Linux on Z, 64-bit
 * Ubuntu 14.04 Linux on OpenPower, 64-bit

+Our lawyers are keen to tell you that any reference to the Invoice in the License means that you are authorised to use one copy of the downloaded image.

 If you can't wait to get started, you can go directly to the <a href="#quickstartguide">Quick Start Guide</a>

 Otherwise, you may be wondering…